Digital Content Management Overview: What Your Process is Missing

 Metadata is the context for all your data.
 In the case of content, this applies to anything a user or customer might interact with.
 For example, this could include a URL, image, video, or any component of an experience you might create.
 When businesses prioritize the proper application of metadata in their management process, they unlock the full value of their content.
 Part of this is realized by making it easier for analysts to use data from the DAM and understand content ROI.
 Ultimately, it’s metadata that transforms a piece of content into an asset for the business.

 While it’s more common to hear about digital experience metadata in the context of launching a campaign, this metadata plays an equally important role from the moment a piece of content is requested, through to the creation of a digital experience.
-An experience involves many elements, including products, creative, marketing channels, tactics, audiences, segments, offers, etc. Many enterprises lose out on the value of these content components by failing to consistently apply metadata.
+An experience involves many elements, including products, creative, digital media assets, marketing channels, tactics, audiences, segments, offers, etc. Many enterprises lose out on the value of these content components by failing to consistently apply metadata – whether in their digital asset management (DAM) software, content management system (CMS) or elsewhere.
 For example, if the way you describe each experience is different, you can’t compare them.
 The impact on content management includes lack of asset utilization, confusing site navigation, and partial data for personalization (not to mention a huge headache for analyst teams attempting to dissect and derive meaning from context-less data).

 Your information layer